temporalio/documentation/docs-src/references/commands.md

 - Awaitable: Yes, a Workflow Execution can await on the action resulting from this Command.
 - Corresponding Event: [SignalExternalWorkflowExecutionInitiated](/references/events/#signalexternalworkflowexecutioninitiated)

-OSS users cannot have more than 50,000 pending Signals to other Workflows.
+By default, OSS users cannot have more than 50,000 pending Signals to other Workflows.
-Cloud users can have up to 2,000 pending Signals.

 ### RequestCancelExternalWorkflowExecution